aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-workload.md

 1. Download and install the [NICE DCV remote desktop native client](https://download.nice-dcv.com) on your local laptop/desktop computer.
 1. Launch the DCV client application.
 1. Paste the public IP address of the **Login Server** into the field.
 Click "Trust & Connect" when prompted.
 1. Enter the Username and Password.
-You can find these credentials in AWS Secrets Manager in the AWS Console:
+You can find these credentials in **AWS Secrets Manager** in the AWS Console:
-   1. Go to the Secrets Manager service and select the **DCVCredentialsSecret** secret.
+   1. Go to the Secrets Manager service and select the ***/DCVCredentialsSecret** secret.
    1. Click on the **Retrieve secret value** button.
    1. Copy the **username** and **password** and paste them into the appropriate DCV client fields.
 1. If you have trouble connecting, ensure the security group on the login server includes the IP address of your client.